SERVICES

 Bespoke academic programmes and tutor coordination for students pursuing alternative educational pathways

-Programmes are individually designed, drawing on specialist expertise in curriculum design and assessment to ensure academic continuity, clear progression and alignment with examination requirements, while remaining adaptable to each student’s context and pace of learning.
+Programmes are individually designed, drawing on specialist expertise in curriculum design and assessment to ensure clear progression and alignment with examination requirements, while remaining flexible to each student’s context, pace of learning, and wider circumstances.

-Support is provided for students educated outside mainstream schooling, including those requiring a more flexible approach due to wellbeing, medical or personal circumstances.
-Where students have experienced extended absence from school, including periods of hospitalisation, provision can be arranged to ensure continuity of learning, delivered with sensitivity to each student’s circumstances.
+Support is provided for students educated outside mainstream schooling, including those requiring a more flexible approach due to wellbeing, medical, or personal circumstances.
+Where students have experienced extended absence from school, including periods of hospitalisation, provision can be arranged with care and sensitivity to support re-engagement with learning.

-The focus is on maintaining coherence across all areas of study, supporting sustained academic development and ensuring long-term progression is not compromised by non-linear educational pathways.
+The focus is on sustaining an intellectually engaging learning experience, encouraging curiosity alongside academic development, and ensuring that progression is shaped by the learner rather than constrained by non-linear educational journeys.
 Where appropriate, this may also involve coordinating a wider team of tutors to ensure well-aligned support across subjects.

 Rebecca works with students combining academic study with high-performance commitments in areas such as sport and the performing arts.